madetech/handbook/roles/reliability_engineer.md

 ### To provide an outstanding customer service

-We expect our Reliability Engineers to be a delightly person to talk to for our customers.
+We expect our Reliability Engineers to be delightful people to talk to for our customers.
 Our conversations should be professional and friendly, we should small talk where possible, use a smiley face once in a while and generally be nice folk.

 ### To proactively identify technical improvements and recommend them to customers